ssiwan/kmt/README.md

 #### Requirement 2: Have the ability to provide multiple levels and formats of information in KAs (e.g., bullet points for senior technical levels, scripted specific details for junior/non-technical staff).

 The DHS KMT includes summary level information at the Category level which can be expanded upon by selecting the relevant Article.
 For example, for Station 23 – Forest Ranch user sees a list of Articles.
+Also user may link multiple articles together by including other article links in the content.

 ![](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/Station23Information.png)